25 Tips to Save Money This Christmas

 What can you get for the hardest-to-buy-for people on your list?
 Nothing.

 Instead, give money in their honor to their favorite charity.
-Create a card or get one from the company, explaining the donation.
-If it feels a little off not giving something, find a charity who specializes in selling fair trade goods that give jobs to those in need.
+Create a card or get one from the organization explaining the donation.
+If it feels a little off to not give something, find a charity that specializes in selling fair trade goods that give jobs to people in developing countries.
 That way, everyone is blessed.

-Avoiding the mall means also avoiding every single pushy kiosk salesman.
-Plus, you won’t have to worry about the millions of distractions, including (but not limited to) creepy mall Santa, the wafting aroma of cinnamon-sugar pretzels, and all those tempting retail window displays.
+Avoiding the mall means also avoiding every single pushy kiosk salesperson.
+Plus, you won’t have to worry about the millions of distractions, including (but not limited to) creepy mall Santa, the delicious scents of cinnamon-sugar pretzels, and all those tempting retail window displays.
 Oh, and the parking lot jams.
-Oh, and the gobs of people.
+And the crazy crowds.
 Save money, stress and time—don’t go to the mall.

-You don’t have to spend half of your December income on colorful or character-covered paper that’s going to end up in torn-to-shreds piles around your floor Christmas morning.
+You don’t have to spend half of your December income on colorful or character-covered wrapping paper—it’s just going to end up torn to shreds in piles on your floor Christmas morning anyway.
 Get creative!
 Pick up some reusable bags at the dollar store, and you’ll be giving a gift inside a gift.
-Is that like gifting inception?
-Or—what’s black and white and red all over?
-Your presents wrapped in newspaper with red twine.
+Or try wrapping presents in newspaper and topping them off with red twine.
 That’s eco-friendly, wallet-friendly and festive.